-- 51.1.
-Dorset LEP receives funding from Government to provide an impartial business support service to Dorset businesses. - 51.2.
-The performance of the programme is overseen by a Dorset LEP committee and each year an annual review for this programme as well as an audit must be undertaken.
+- 49.1.
+Dorset LEP receives funding from Government to provide an impartial business support service to Dorset businesses. - 49.2.
+The performance of the programme is overseen by the Dorset LEP board and each year an annual review for this programme as well as an audit must be undertaken.

-52. Dorset Growth Deal
+50. Dorset Growth Deal